-The Commission acknowledges the concerns raised by a number of market participants in relation to the provision of complete and accurate information to the AER on the reasons for bids and rebids.
-The Commission considers that one opportunity to provide all relevant information to the AER which may subsequently be put to judicial scrutiny is likely to impose a significant burden on market participants, which may lead to more conservative bidding and inhibit the discovery of efficient price outcomes.
+The Commission acknowledges the concerns raised by a number of market participants in relation to the provision of complete and accurate information to the AER on the reasons for offers, bids and rebids as proposed in the South Australian Government's rule change proposal.
+The Commission considers that one opportunity176 to provide all relevant information to the AER which may subsequently be put to judicial scrutiny is likely to impose a significant burden on market participants, which may lead to more conservative bidding and inhibit the discovery of efficient price outcomes.
 The Commission agrees with stakeholders that such a requirement may be overly restrictive on generators, particularly if the obligation is applied at all times.

-Further, the Commission is concerned that the additional information requirement could be breached if a participant failed to provide either accurate data or complete data to the AER upon request.
+Further, the Commission is concerned that the additional information requirement in the South Australian Government's proposed rule could be breached if a participant failed to provide either accurate data or complete data to the AER upon request.
 A breach of this rule is proposed to be a rebidding civil penalty.
 The Commission considers that this would impose a significant regulatory obligation on participants, particularly given the level of potential penalty involved.

-The Commission recognises that its proposed additional reporting requirement will also impose a burden of compliance on market participants and that this may lead to more conservative bidding strategies.
-However, the Commission sees benefits in the provision of additional information to the AER, specifically for rebids that occur close to dispatch, which have a disproportionately higher probability of resulting in inefficient market outcomes.
+The Commission recognises that the requirement to keep contemporaneous records as set out in the second draft rule will also impose a burden of compliance on market participants and that this may lead to more conservative bidding strategies.
+However, the Commission sees benefits in the AER being able to have access to the additional information which would be contained in the contemporaneous records, specifically for rebids that occur close to dispatch, which have a disproportionately higher probability of resulting in inefficient market outcomes.